Treat Painful Arthritis

 If you have osteoarthritis, the most common form of arthritis, you may hear a clicking or crackling sound when you bend your joint, especially in your hip or knee.
 Some forms of arthritis can cause additional symptoms, including fever, fatigue, muscle aches, eye pain and skin redness.

-If you notice these symptoms, consult with a provider at UPMC Susquehanna.
+If you notice these symptoms, consult with a provider at UPMC.
 Early arthritis treatment can prevent loss of mobility and keep pain and discomfort in check.

 Our joint specialists may perform the following assessments, tests and procedures to diagnose arthritis: